Trump Criticized On Twitter For 2019 Budget That May Cut $583 Billion From Medicaid, Disability, SNAP

 — Ed Krassenstein (@EdKrassen) February 12, 2018

-Instead of improving the deficit, Trump’s budget would increase the federal deficit by $7.2 trillion, reports Time.
+Instead of lowering the deficit, Trump’s budget would increase the federal deficit by $7.2 trillion, according to Time.
 The proposed budget would not balance the budget even after one decade, but add to the growing deficits.

 BREAKING: Trump budget calls for ACA repeal and gutting Medicaid.
 It slashes health care by $675 billion—far more than the $230 billion CBO estimated for Graham-Cassidy repeal. pic.twitter.com/krpfFmKrgc